coleman-wma/Active-Learning-for-Auditory-Hierarchy/README.md

 Active Learning code for an experiment to assess methods for minimising the manual effort required to label audio instances with hierarchical labels.

 #### agg_Clustering.py
 Subjects the dataset to agglomerative clustering using the inverse of euclidean distance as a similarity metric.
 This process defines clusters of similar instances in across the feature space which is used in Exploration Guided Active Learning (EGAL) to select informative instances for labelling purposes.
+The code here also provides functions used to measure the distance between individual instances.

 #### classification_accuracy.py